laesse/solid-turing/README.md

 2. run `pnpm install && pnpm dev`
 3. Open your browser and go to [localhost:3000/solid-turing](http://localhost:3000/solid-turing)

-if you just want to use the multiplication machine you can do this [here](https://laesse.github.io/solid-turing/)
+If you just want to use the multiplication machine you can do this [here](https://laesse.github.io/solid-turing/)

 ## Running other machines
-The task was to build a Turing machine for multiplication, which is now included in the app.
-The multiplication function is directly programmed into the application.
-If you want to make changes to the machine's behavior, simply modify the `machine` variable in the `src/config.ts` file.
+The multiplication machine is directly programmed into the application.
+If you want to run your own machine, simply modify the `machine` variable in the `src/config.ts` file.
 In the same file you can also change default tape value.

 ### Encoding your machine
 The machine is encoded in unary format, where each transition is separated by the marker "11"